patterns-app/patterns-devkit/README.md

 #### pipe

-`pipe`s are the core computational unit of Dags.
+`pipes` are the core computational unit of Dags.
 They are added as nodes to a pipe graph, linking one node's output to another's input.
 Pipes are written in python or sql and can be as simple or complex as required.
 Below are two equivalent and valid pipes: